ThreeSixtyGiving/standard/documentation/metadata.md

 **Version**

 This is for the version of the 360Giving Data Standard being used, so not the version of the file that is being published.
 For example the version that introduced metadata into the 360Giving Data Standard is 1.1.

-Find the details of the current version in the Releases changelog
+Find the details of the current version in the <a href="https://github.com/ThreeSixtyGiving/standard/releases" target="_blank" >Releases changelog.</a>

 **Title and Description**

-These are text fields that can be used to provide information about the name of the file and its contents, and provide further contextual information is appropriate.
+These are text fields that can be used to provide information about the name of the file and its contents, and provide further contextual information if appropriate.

 **Issued**